-*This post contains affiliate links — please see my disclosure for details*.
+*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
+Please see my disclosure for details*.

 Everyone needs a go-to simple, easy pumpkin bread recipe for fall weekend mornings, and this one is mine!
 Pumpkin bread, when it's done right, is moist, fluffy, and full of warm fall flavors.
-This easy pumpkin bread is all that and more!
+This easy sour cream pumpkin bread is all that and more!
 It's easy, quick, and consistently amazing!
 Plus it's all drizzled in a maple brown butter glaze that is just heavenly.
 Top that with some roasted pepitas and it's the perfect fall treat!

 Because it's a quick bread recipe, this easy pumpkin bread is ready for the oven in just a few minutes.
 We're using melted butter, so no electric mixer needed.
-This pumpkin bread recipe is an ideal recipe for beginner bakers because you don't need any special skills or tools and it still comes out amazing!
+This sour cream pumpkin bread recipe is an ideal recipe for beginner bakers because you don't need any special skills or tools and it still comes out amazing!
 The only added step is browning the butter for the glaze, and I guarantee you it's worth it!
-Trust me — you'll be enjoying this easy pumpkin bread recipe throughout the season!
+Trust me -- you'll be enjoying this easy pumpkin bread recipe throughout the season!

-- baking spray - I like to use baking spray, the kind that contains flour, to
+- baking spray - I like to use baking spray, the kind that contains flour, to grease my loaf pan.

 - all-purpose flour - I definitely recommend weighing it out with a food scale.
 It's easier than using measuring cups and much more accurate!
 For this recipe, you'll need 256 grams of flour.

-- pumpkin pie spice - if you don't have a store-bought blend, you can use 1½ tsp cinnamon, ¾ tsp ginger, ½ tsp nutmeg, and ¼ tsp allspice.
+- pumpkin pie spice - if you don't have a store-bought blend, you can use 1½ teaspoon cinnamon, ¾ teaspoon ginger, ½ teaspoon nutmeg, and ¼ teaspoon allspice.

 - salt - there are so many amazing flavors in this easy pumpkin bread recipe, and salt helps to bring those out.

 - brown sugar - I used dark brown sugar, which made the final product more caramely and less sweet.
 I just like the depth of flavor in dark brown sugar and this is a recipe that definitely benefits from that!
-But light brown sugar works just as well, and yields a slightly sweeter pumpkin bread.
+But light brown sugar works just as well, and yields a slightly sweeter sour cream pumpkin bread.

-- pure vanilla extract - make sure you use real vanilla — it makes a big difference in the flavor.
+- pure vanilla extract - make sure you use real vanilla -- it makes a big difference in the flavor.

-- melted salted butter - I like to use salted butter because it adds flavor and that's usually what I have on hand — if you prefer to use unsalted butter, just add an extra ¼ teaspoon salt to your dry ingredients.
+- melted salted butter - I like to use salted butter because it adds flavor and that's usually what I have on hand -- if you prefer to use unsalted butter, just add an extra ¼ teaspoon salt to your dry ingredients.

 - sour cream - this should also be room temperature.
 Sour cream adds moisture, depth of flavor, and interacts with the baking soda in the dry ingredients to help the pumpkin bread rise.